M66B/FairEmail/app/src/main/assets/SETUP-eu-rES.md

 ## Ezarpen azkarra

-Idatzi zure izena, e-mail helbidea eta pasahitza eta sakatu *Goazen*.
+Just select the appropriate provider or *Other provider* and enter your name, email address and password and tap *Check*.

-Hau nahikoa da e-mail hornitzaile nagusi gehienentzat.
+This will work for most email providers.

-Ezarpen azkarra ez badabil, kontu eta identitate bana sortu beharko dituzu, azpian daude argibideak.
+If the quick setup doesn't work, you'll need to set up an account and an identity manually, see below for instructions.

 ## Ezarri kontua - e-maila jasotzeko

-Kontu bat gehitzeko, sakatu *Kudeatu kontuak* eta sakatu behealdeko *gehitu* botoi laranja.
+To add an account, tap *Manual setup and more options*, tap *Accounts* and tap the 'plus' button at the bottom and select IMAP (or POP3).
 Hautatu hornitzaile bat zerrendatik, idatzi erabiltzaile-izena, gehienetan zure e-mail helbidea dena eta sartu zure pasahitza.
 Sakatu *Egiaztatu* FairEmail e-mail zerbitzarira konektatu dadin eta sistemako karpeten zerrenda jaso dezan.
 Sistemako karpeten hautaketa egin eta gero kontua gehitu dezakezu *Gorde* sakatuz.

-Zure hornitzailea ez badago hornitzaileen zerrendan, hautatu *Pertsonalizatua*.
+If your provider is not in the list of providers (there are thousands of providers), select *Custom*.
 Sartu domeinuaren izena, adibidez *gmail.com* eta sakatu *Jaso ezarpenak*.
-Zure hornitzaileak [aurkitze automatikoa](https://tools.ietf.org/html/rfc6186) onartzen badu, FairEmail-ek hostalari izena eta ataka zenbakia beteko ditu, bestela kontsultatu zure hornitzailearen ezarpen argibideak IMAP ostalari izen, ataka zenbaki eta protokolo (SSL/TLS edo STARTTLS) egokiak zeintzuk diren jakiteko.
+If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right IMAP host name, port number and encryption protocol (SSL/TLS or STARTTLS).
 Honi buruz gehiago jakiteko begiratu [hemen](https://github.com/M66B/FairEmail/blob/master/FAQ.md#authorizing-accounts).

 ## Ezarri identitatea - e-maila bidaltzeko

-Identitatea gehitzeko, sakatu *Kudeatu identitatea* eta sakatu behealdeko *gehitu* botoi laranja.
+Similarly, to add an identity, tap *Manual setup and more options*, tap *Identities* and tap the 'plus' button at the bottom.
 Sartu zuk bidalitako mezuen igorlearen eremuan agertzea nahi duzun izena eta hautatu dagokion kontua.
 Sakatu *Gorde* identitatea gehitzeko.

 Kontua eskuz konfiguratu bada, ziur aski identitatea ere eskuz konfiguratu beharko duzu.
 Sartu domeinuaren izena, adibidez *gmail.com* eta sakatu *Jaso ezarpenak*.
-Zure hornitzaileak [aurkitze automatikoa](https://tools.ietf.org/html/rfc6186) onartzen badu, FairEmail-ek hostalari izena eta ataka zenbakia beteko ditu, bestela kontsultatu zure hornitzailearen ezarpen argibideak SMTP ostalari izen, ataka zenbaki eta protokolo (SSL/TLS edo STARTTLS) egokiak zeintzuk diren jakiteko.
+If your provider supports [auto-discovery](https://tools.ietf.org/html/rfc6186), FairEmail will fill in the host name and port number, else check the setup instructions of your provider for the right SMTP host name, port number and encryption protocol (SSL/TLS or STARTTLS).

 Ikusi ezizenei buruzko [FAQ hau](https://github.com/M66B/FairEmail/blob/master/FAQ.md#FAQ9).

 ## Baimenak ematea - kontaktuen informazioa atzitzeko

-Kontaktuen e-mail helbideak bilatu, kontaktuen argaziak bistaratu eta abar nahi baduzu FairEmail aplikazioari kontaktuak atzitzeko baimena eman beharko diozu.
-Sakatu *Eman baimenak* eta aukeratu *Baimendu*.
+If you want to lookup email addresses, have contact photos shown, etc, you'll need to grant permission to read contact information to FairEmail.
+Just tap *Grant* and select *Allow*.

 ## Ezarri bateria optimizazioak - mezua etenik gabe jasotzeko

 Android bertsio berrietan, sistemak aplikazioak lokartzen ditu pantaila itzalita dagoenean edo denbora batera bateria aurrezteko.
 E-mail berriak atzerapenik gabe jaso nahi badituzu, bateria optimizazioa desgaitu beharko zenuke FairEmail aplikazioarentzat.
-Sakatu *Desgaitu bateria optimizazioak* eta jarraitu argibideak.
+Tap *Manage* and follow the instructions.

 ## Galderak edo arazoak